A work in progress; more later:

 Another change introduced with the AJ-2 (and later production AJ-2Ps) was a redesign of the flight deck.
 The AJ-1 had seats for two on the flight deck, the pilot on the left and the bombardier on the right.
 There was a third seat on the lower deck just across from the entry door.
 With the AJ-2, the third crewman's position was relocated to the flight deck in an aft-facing seat.
 This required that the canopy be raised and lengthened.
 The controls for the pilot were also changed from a stick to a control wheel and the throttle quadrant was moved from his left to the center console on his right.

 For more details on the Savage, see https://tailspintopics.blogspot.com/2011/07/aj-savage-notes.html and https://tailspintopics.blogspot.com/2013/04/aj-2-savage-cockpit.html and https://tailhooktopics.blogspot.com/2013/01/aj-savage-bombardier-station.html

 The AJ-2 also had a modified hydraulic system.
 The only external indication of this is a two-piece nose landing gear door in place of the AJ-1's single rectangular door.

 Unfortunately, these differences between the AJ-1 and -2 were not realized by kit manufacturers.
-There are four 1/72 kits:
+There are five 1/72 kits:

 Airmodel vacuum-formed AJ-1: